-

 66.1105(17), Wis.
 Stats.), a municipality may complete a

 simultaneous creation and subtraction amendment without including the 12% finding in the resolution.
-The municipality must submit both the creation and subtraction amendment together and include a fair market value appraisal for each.
+The municipality must submit the creation and subtraction amendment together and include a fair market value appraisal for each.
 The appraisals must show that the property value being removed in the subtraction amendment equals or exceeds the amount needed for the proposed TID to comply with the 12% limit.

 A municipality may only complete a simultaneous creation and subtraction if it has no other active TID created using this option.